 Judge Votes – An anonymous panel of Judges will view eligible entries and vote for the best videos, prior to the convention.
-The following categories will apply for the 2013 AICon AMV competition:
+The following categories will apply for the 2016 AICon AMV competition:

 Action and/or Upbeat

-Drama and/or Romance
+- Drama and/or Romance

-Comedy and/or Trailer
+- Comedy and/or Trailer

-Fan Favourite – At the screening of the AMV competition at AICon, judging forms will be available from the AMV coordinators as well as distributed randomly to the crowd.
+- Fan Favourite – At the screening of the AMV competition at AICon, judging forms will be available from the AMV coordinators as well as distributed randomly to the crowd.
 Videos will be judged by the audience with the top video receiving the award of “Fan Favourite”.
 This video is also eligible for awards in the judge vote categories.

 Submissions can be submitted online.
-We will be playing from computers, connected to sound systems and projectors.
+We will be playing the entries from laptops, connected to sound systems and projectors.
 Please send the best quality possible.

 This is not a specific requirement for videos and your entry will not be judged or excluded from the competition based on it.
 It is more for your sake more than anything else.
 If submitting a large lossless copy, please include a compressed copy (XviD/DivX/x264) as well.

-Please do not link to a youtube video as we need to have a copy that can be transfered to an external hard drive for the convention.
+Please do not link to a youtube video as we need to have a copy that can be transferred to an external hard drive for the convention.

 Please include the following details when submitting (via email to email@example.com) your video to the AICon AMV Competition:

 - Name (real name)

 - Online Alias (optional)

-Intention to attend the convention (I will be attending/I won’t be attending/I may be attending)
+- Intention to attend the convention (I will be attending/I won’t be attending/I may be attending)

-And for each video entered include the following information:
+- And for each video entered include the following information:

 - Names of other editors who have contributed to video (if applicable, where other editors have edited sections of the video or collaborated)

 - Video Sources (if over 5 just use ‘various’)

 - Video Category (if unsure just say ‘not sure’)

-URL (link to video for online submission only)
+- URL (link to video for online submission only)

 Hard Copy (DVD/USB) Submissions